 A useful rubric for what elements need to be controlled in a cleaning operation is TACT:

-Temperature - Many wash solutions can be used at ambient temperatures but some still require some heating element.
-If the solution is too hot it could warp some materials and will have an affect on the drying time.
+Many wash solutions can be used at ambient temperatures but some still require some heating element.
+If the solution is too hot, it could warp some materials and will have an effect on the drying time.

-Time - Time covers the entire wash process; pre-wash, number of wash stages, number of rinse stages, and drying time.
-To remove all biological and chemical contaminants, solvents need time to fully kill microbes or remove residues.
+Time covers the entire wash process; pre-wash, number of wash stages, number of rinse stages, and drying time.
+To remove all biological and chemical contaminants, solvents need time to kill microbes or remove residues fully.

-Parts washing and ultrasonic cleaning can be effective to ensure parts are chemically clean, but the effectiveness of the cleaning process is influenced by many factors:
+Parts washing and ultrasonic cleaning can be effective in ensuring parts are chemically clean, but the effectiveness of the cleaning process is influenced by many factors:

 - Because parts can enter the washing process in various states of cleanliness, the effectiveness of the washing process may not be sufficient for excessively soiled or contaminated parts.

-- The quality of the cleaning solutions degrade as parts are cleaned.
+- The quality of the cleaning solutions degrades as parts are cleaned.
 If the cleaning solutions are not monitored and changed as appropriate, the cleaning process loses its effectiveness.

-- Parts entering the cleaning process are not always at the same baseline of clean and this is seldom recognized or compensated for.
+- Parts entering the cleaning process are not always at the same baseline of cleaning, and this is seldom recognized or compensated for.